-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Rarely participates in discussions about student data.
-Rarely progress monitors and collects data that yield specific student performance.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Rarely progress monitors and collects data that yield specific student performance.
 Rarely changes therapy targets to address new student needs when goals and objectives have been met or when no progress has been made.
 Rarely creates and provides basic progress reports to family, students and/or educational teams.
-Lacks collection of a body of evidence (e.g., data collection, work samples, language samples, etc.) of student progress.
-Sometimes participates in collaboration with families, students, educators, and/or community partners to discuss student data to support student programming.
 Attempts to select and use relevant developmental/age level progress monitoring and data collection tools that yield specific student data for some students.
 Changes therapy targets to address new student needs when goals and objectives have been met or when no progress has been made.
-Creates and provides basic progress reports to family, students and/or educational teams.
-When given direction, SLP attempts to collect a timely body of evidence (e.g., data collection, work samples, language samples, etc.) of student progress in students' working file.
-Initiates consultation and collaboration with families, students, educators, and/or community partners to analyze student data to support fluidity of student programming.
 Intentionally selects and uses relevant developmental/age level progress monitoring and data collection tools that yield specific student data for the majority of students.
-Creates new goals and objectives when data collection indicates that previous student goals and objectives have been met, or when no progress has been made through completing an IEP amendment.
-Creates and provides timely, meaningful, and databased progress reports to families, students, and/or educational teams.
-Collects, completes, and documents a timely body of evidence (e.g., data collection, work samples, language samples, etc.) of student progress in students' working file.
+Creates and provides timely, meaningful, and data-based progress reports containing multiple data points in Enrich to families, students, and/or educational teams.
 In addition to "Effective": 1.
-Collaborates with educators to select and implement mutual or complementary progress monitoring and/or benchmarking tools that align to curriculumbased measures to demonstrate student achievement.
-Staff, Student or Family Behaviors Students rarely have knowledge of or participate in progress monitoring.
-Students occasionally participate in progress monitoring through collecting and reflecting on data, as appropriate to individual student abilities.
-Students actively participate in progress monitoring through collecting and reflecting on data, as appropriate to individual student abilities.
-OR 2.
-Students demonstrate knowledge and collaborate with others (e.g., parents, teachers, other service providers) in regards to performance on goals and objectives to support development of functional student outcomes.
+Collaborates with educators to select and implement mutual or complementary progress monitoring and/or benchmarking tools that align to curriculum- based measures to demonstrate student achievement.
+(Continued on next page)